-ACCA received financial assistance from federal and State agencies in the form of grants.
-The expense of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and are subject to audit by the grantor agencies.
+ACCA received financial assistance from Federal and State agencies in the form of grants.
+The expenditure of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and are subject to audit by the grantor agencies.
 Any disallowed claims resulting from such audits could become a liability.
-However, in the opinion of management, any such disallowed claims will not have a material adverse effect on the overall financial position of ACCA at June 30, 2010.
+This also encompasses the Auditor of State's ongoing review of student attendance data.
+However, the effect of any such disallowed claims on the overall financial position of ACCA at June 30, 2011, if applicable, cannot be determined at this time.